itnow/dev_notes/Docker.rst

 when in fact the process may simply not be interacting with the terminal at that time.

+To detach from a container and leave it running use the ``CTRL-p, CTRL-q`` key sequence.

 --no-stdin          Do not attach STDIN.

 docker images [OPTIONS] [REPOSITORY[:TAG]]